htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    :ticket:`7164`

--  Fix a bug where singularity jobs with SINGULARITY_TARGET_DIR set would not have the job's environment properly set :ticket:`7140`
+-  Fix a bug where singularity jobs with SINGULARITY_TARGET_DIR set would not have the job's environment properly set.
+   :ticket:`7140`

 -  HTCondor will now always use TCP to release startds claimed by the